markmo/dltemplate/README.rst

 19. Basic principles of a Bidirectional LSTM for named entity recognition
 20. Basic principles of Conditional Random Fields (CRF) and comparison with Bi-LSTM on the same task
 21. Combining a Bi-LSTM with CRF to get learned features + constraints
+22. Use of embeddings at a sentence level, testing `StarSpace`_ from Facebook Research.
+23. Combining a CNN encoder with an RNN decoder.
+24. Solving sequence-to-sequence prediction tasks.

 Datasets